-It’s true that study abroad makes you stand out to employers – remember that only about 10% of students in the United States graduate with a study abroad experience!
-But you might be asking yourself how you can further set yourself apart from even your peers that have studied abroad.
+It’s true that global experiences make you stand out to employers – remember that only about 10% of students in the United States graduate with a global experience!
+But you might be asking yourself how you can further set yourself apart from even your peers that have had a global experience.

-Here, we’re going to give you some tools to get started on thinking about how to work study abroad into your resume,your cover letter, and in job interviews.
+Here, we’re going to give you some tools to get started on thinking about how to work global experience into your resume,your cover letter, and in job interviews.
 Remember, though, that this is just a start.
 You should take advantage of resources on campus to review your resume and practice in mock interviews.

 Top transferable skills employers are lookingforinclude: